Dwellingup, Western Australia

 Dwellingup is a town in Western Australia located in a timber and fruitgrowing area in the Darling Range east-south-east of Pinjarra.
-At the 2011 census, Dwellingup had a population of 383.
+At the 2021 census, Dwellingup had a population of 524.

 Name

 Townsite lots were surveyed at this place by surveyor W.F.
 Rudall in 1909 after the Lands Department became aware that the site was planned as the terminus of the "Pinjarra-Marrinup Railway".
-Names suggested for the place by Rudall were "Dwellingerup" or "Marrinup", after nearby brooks, or "McLarty" after a local MLA who had been very active concerning the railway.
+Names suggested for the place by Rudall were "Dwellingerup" or "Marrinup", after nearby brooks, or "McLarty" after a local MLA who had been very active concerning the railway (John or Edward McLarty).
 Surveyor General H.F.
 Johnston chose "Dwellingupp" after being misinformed regarding the spelling of Dwellingerup Brook.
 Ignoring a suggestion from the Under Secretary to amend the name to "Dwellingdown", the Minister for Lands approved the name as "Dwellingup" in December 1909.
 Eventually, the spelling "Dwellingupp" was chosen by order of the Under Secretary for Lands, and the townsite was gazetted as Dwellingupp in February 1910.
 The spelling was amended to Dwellingup in 1915.
 Dwellingup is an Aboriginal name said to mean "place of nearby water" or "on and by the whole place there is fog, dew and mist".

 Bushfires

-In one of Western Australia's worst bushfires, many small surrounding communities in the area were destroyed, including 132 houses in Dwellingup itself, in the fires of 1961.
+In one of Western Australia's worst bushfires, the fires of 1961, many small surrounding communities in the area were destroyed, including 132 houses in Dwellingup itself.
 There were no fatalities, but 800 people were left homeless.
 The town was rebuilt.

 Dwellingup experienced serious bushfires again over the week starting on 3 February 2007.
 Sixteen houses were destroyed and thousands of hectares of private property and forest were burnt.
 There was no loss of life.

 Bauxite mining

-Dwellingup is near the one of the largest bauxite mines in the world, at Huntly, which supplies ore to the Pinjarra and Kwinana aluminium refineries.
+Dwellingup is near one of the largest bauxite mines in the world, at Huntly, which supplies ore to the Pinjarra and Kwinana aluminium refineries.